jjvanzon/Circular-Language-Spec/broader-view/exchangeability/clear-cut-coding-principles.md

 - Type Safety
 - Locking

-But some advanced features can be turned on, without your being conscious of how it exactly works.
-For instance: automatic containment can be applied automatically, but you don’t need to know exactly how it works.
+But some advanced features might be turned on, without being conscious of how it exactly works.
+For instance: automatic containment might be applied automatically, without needing to know exactly how it works.

-Computer Language 0.9 was less clear cut, because it allowed you to add any kind of custom text code to any of the classes or modules, whenever the generated code would not suffice.
-In Computer Language 2.0 and 3.0 you won’t be able to do that.
-You are compelled to declaring any variable or object as an attribute or a relation.
-That will make a program defined in a clearer way.
+Computer Language 0.9 may have been less clear cut, because it allowed adding custom text code to any of the classes or modules, whenever the generated code would not suffice.
+In Computer Language 2.0 and 3.0 you might not be able to do that.
+You may be compelled to declaring any variable or object as an attribute or a relation.
+That might make a program defined in a clearer way.